-Join us for a day full of Native American demonstrations, presentations, music and displays!!
+Join us for a day full of demonstrations, presentations, music and displays!!

 Event is free with $8/vehicle parking fee.
 Event is under shelter – rain or shine.

 Local artifact collectors will be on site displaying their collections.
 Bring in your own artifacts, a professional archaeologist will be on-site to help identify any artifacts you may have.
 Native Skill demonstrations such as flint knapping and atlatl throwing will be ongoing throughout the day.
 In the picnic shelter, professional presentations will be provided by experienced experts.
-For the children, we’ll have Native American games and face painting.
+For the children, we’ll have American Indian games.
 Tours will be offered from the museum throughout the day and you are also welcome to take a self guided hike on our nature trail.

 Ancient Artifacts on Display